ubc-library-rc/digital-exhibits-survey/content/digital-storytelling-tools.md

 ## Creating a Scalar Account

-1. Go to https://scalar.usc.edu/works/ and register for a free account.
+1. Go to <a href="https://scalar.usc.edu/works/">https://scalar.usc.edu/works/</a> and register for a free account.
 Note: If you did not receive a registration key from your workshop facilitator, you will need to request a registration key by filling out the form.

 ## Getting Started